nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 # -

 ### PURRR  - The Game
-### Claws : other selections are (Eyes & Portal)
+### 🐾 Claws : other selections are ( 😻 Eyes & 🌀 Portal)
-### Make a peace sign with your right hand to make the scissors symbol and to make the Claws symbol in this game.
-The closed fist is the Eyes sysmbol.
-The Portal symbol is the open palm.
+### 🌀 Portal symbol is the open palm., Make a peace sign with your right hand to make the scissors symbol and to make the 🐾 Claws symbol in this game.
+The closed fist is the
+### 😻 Eyes sysmbol.
+The,
 ### Become adept in each position.

 # -